jackboberg/spife/docs/reference/reply.md

 > :rotating\_light: **Header keys and values are interpreted as
 > [ISO-8859-1][def-latin-1].**
 >
-> Because of this behavior in the underlying HTTP specification, knork does not
+> Because of this behavior in the underlying HTTP specification, spife does not
 > allow non-[ASCII][def-ascii] characters to be passed in as header keys or
 > values, throwing an error if it detects non-ASCII characters.
 Malicious
 > clients could otherwise insert UTF8 values that will decompose to newlines,